jlfaucher/executor/sandbox/jlf/delivery/readme.txt

 -- Generation of all natural numbers : 1 2 3 ...
     g=0~generate{item+1}~recursive

+-- Lazy repeater : returns a coactivity.
+-- Repeat self times the given action (self is a number).
+-- When the action returns a result during the loop, this result is yielded.
+-- The next result will be calculated only when requested.
+    c = 1000000~times.generate
+    say c~resume -- 1
+    say c~resume -- 2
+    ...

 -- Careful :
     1000000~times~generate{2*item} -- Collect all items in an array and then generate each array's item one by one (you don't get the first item immediatly)